 November is one of the loveliest months in New Orleans.
-Hurricane season is over, and "winter" is sliding in—it's not frigid by any means, but it's cool enough to enjoy outdoor activities easily.
+Hurricane season is at the tail end, and "winter" is sliding in—it's not frigid by any means, but it's cool enough to enjoy outdoor activities easily.
 Oysters are in season and so is gumbo, and while the latter can technically be made any time of year, as a warming stew, it's best eaten when there's a chill in the air.

 Meanwhile, the New Orleans Saints and Pelicans are both going full-throttle, as are the Social Aid and Pleasure Clubs with their weekly Second Lines.
 Holiday decorations are starting to roll out, and everything looks festive and joyful.
 Hotel prices are a bit higher than they would be during the summer, but it's still affordable.

 New Orleans Weather in November

 November is much cooler than previous months in New Orleans, but will still be quite enjoyable for most visitors.
 It's usually regarded as the first real month of fall.

 November is one of the cloudiest months in New Orleans, and some precipitation is typical, but it doesn't usually rain for long stretches at a time.
 New Orleans is humid year-round, but the cooler temperatures in November help.
 Earlier in the month, it's technically still hurricane season, but these massive storms are highly unlikely in November, and shouldn't concern most visitors.

 What to Pack

 You'll probably want primarily long pants and some layers on top.
 T-shirts and sweaters or hoodies are a standard go-to.
 Bringing a light jacket and scarf for evenings is a good idea.
 Good walking shoes are important—you'll want them while exploring cemeteries or strolling around the Garden District—and a travel umbrella is a good idea.
 If you're a man and you plan on dining in any of the dress-code-keeping old-line restaurants, be sure to bring a suit jacket, while ladies will want to bring nice attire for an evening out.

 November Events in New Orleans